venkatasiri12/Masters_Study_Journal/Daily_Learning_Log/Day_1/numpy.md

 ### ✨ The Cost of Abstraction

-- Python supports versatile and flexible data structures like Lists, tuples, dictionaries, sets
+- Python supports versatile data structures like Lists, tuples, dictionaries, sets

 - Even then, translating high-level Python code into machine instructions is time-consuming

-- Pure Python becomes slow - while handling huge data
+- Pure Python becomes slow - while handling huge data -> Because of this high layer of abstraction

 ---